 These gluten-free egg noodles are the ultimate comfort food.
 Bringing back the nostalgia of pasta making to gluten-free needs.
 Perfect in your soups and egg noodles dishes.

 - Prep Time: 10 minutes

 - 1 egg or 2 egg yolks

 - pinch of salt

-- Sprinkle more flour onto a flat non-stick surface and roll the dough as thin as you can or want to (sometimes I leave it rather thik and then cut very thin strips for a change).
+- Sprinkle more flour onto a flat non-stick surface (I just use my counter top) and roll the dough as thin as you can or want it – usually about as thick as a quarter or tortilla (sometimes I leave it rather thick and then cut very thin strips for a change).
 Use a knife or pizza cutter to cut strips.

 - Loosen noodles from countertop with a spatula if needed.